ifraud/ifraud.github.io/_drafts/reflections-on-15-years-in-education.md

  doors being anxious about their future and the definite doom that they believe that is upon them, simply because they do not fit into the norm.

-> PS: None of this is fiction and all the names here are provided on purpose!
+> PS: None of this is fiction and all the names here are provided on purpose - Let them all get a credit, good or bad!
 Also this is not a rant about the education system in India, there are millions of such rants.
 Honestly I think all education systems suck - they are tailored to be one-fit-for-all systems - but not all students are the same.

 Physical abuse as a tool for education